pacstall/pacstall-programs/make-a-pacscript.md

 You need to save it as `pkgname.pacscript`.
 To add a package to `pacstall-programs`, fork it and create a directory in packages called `pkgname` and add the `pkgname.pacscript` inside it.
 Then send me a pull request.

 ### Remember to wrap everything in double quotes

+You can test it by cd'ing into the directory holding `pkgname.pacscript` and running `sudo pacstall -Il pkgname`.
+If it works, good!
+If not, pacstall should tell you what went wrong